ulf5/rcwi/README.md

 - Run the query.

 Uses the default credential chain for AWS credentials.
-So to change region from your config's default you can run rcwi with AWS_REGION set to something else.
+So to change region from your config's default you can run `rcwi` with `AWS_REGION` set to something else.

+### Installation

+Requires Rust, can be installed from [here](https://rustup.rs/)

+- Clone repository
+- in directory run `cargo install --path .`

 ### Controls